Glossary of Terms

 Swimplugs

-What is swimming earplugs?
+What are Swimplugs?
 Swimplugs are earplugs that are specifically designed to keep water out of the ear canal.
-They are often used by swimmers,
+They are often used by swimmers, surfers, and other people who participate in water sports.
+Swimplugs can be made of a variety of materials, including silicone, rubber,

 Sound Booth

+What is a Sound Booth?
 Sound booths are typically made of sound-absorbing materials, such as acoustic foam or fiberglass.
-The walls, ceiling, and floor of the booth are typically lined
+The walls, ceiling, and floor of the booth are typically lined with sound-absorbing materials.
+What is a sound booth used for in audiology?
+An audiology sound

 Speech Reading

+What is Speech Reading?
 Speech reading is the technique of using lip reading and other visual cues produced by a speaker to help with the understanding of spoken words.
+It is a valuable skill for people with hearing loss, as it can help them to

 T